Thomas Van den Keybus

-Thomas Van den Keybus (born 25 April 2001) is a Belgian professional footballer who plays as a winger for Belgian First Division A club Westerlo, on loan from Club Brugge.
+Thomas Van den Keybus (born 25 April 2001) is a Belgian professional footballer who plays as a winger for Belgian Pro League club Westerlo.

 Club career

 Club Brugge

 Van den Keybus made his professional debut with Club Brugge II in a 2–0 Belgian First Division B loss to RWDM47 on 22 August 2020.
 The following week, Club Brugge announced that they had extended Van den Keybus' contract through 2023.
 A month after his professional debut, on 27 September 2020, he also made his debut for the first team of Club Brugge in a league match against Cercle Brugge, where he came on as a substitute for Ruud Vormer four minutes before time.
 On 4 February 2022, Club announced that they had extended their contract with Van den Keybus for a second time, this time through 2025.

-Westerlo (loan)
+Westerlo

 On 13 August 2021, Van den Keybus joined Westerlo on a season-long loan.
 Van den Keybus debuted for Westerlo on 15 August 2021, during a 2–0 victory over Virton.
 On 4 February 2022, the same day that Van den Keybus extended his contract with Club, it was announced that his loan at Westerlo would be extended through the 2022-23 season.

+On 5 July 2023, Van den Keybus returned to Westerlo on a permanent basis and signed a three-year contract.